codefellows/seattle-code-301d99/class-02/lab/README.md

 #### How are we implementing it?

-- The `Main` component should pass props for the title, image and description to each `HornedBeast` component.
+- The `Gallery` component should pass props for the title, image and description to each `HornedBeast` component.
 You will find this information in the provided JSON file.

 ### Feature #2: Allow Users to Favorite Individual Beasts